slro/mflod/mflod/crypto/README.md

 The header block is an encrypted container for keys used in previous blocks as well as some extra meta-information that facilitates protocol operation.

-The encryption is performed using RSA algorithm with a key length at least 1024 bit.
+The encryption is performed using RSA algorithm with a key length of at least 1024 bits.
 The content of a block is padded with [OAEP](https://en.wikipedia.org/wiki/Optimal_asymmetric_encryption_padding).

 The structure is as follows: